 Sometimes, making small connections with different networks or sources of support can make a big difference for the team.
 For example, when I worked as a CEO, informal coffee meetings with a fellow CEO I had met through a leadership network for our sector was an invaluable connection offering ongoing knowledge and mutual support.

 If leading a team, know where you can go to personally connect for support and encourage teams members to explore and build their support networks.

 To learn more to help your team…

-We work with teams to build their resilience and every team is different.
-For additional information on how team resilience workshops, resilience assessment and coaching could work for your team, click here.
+For additional information on how team resilience workshops, team resilience assessment and team coaching could work for your team, click here.